What is Content Health?

 Why these categories matter

-Corrupt or unstable families pose a real risk to project stability.
+Understanding the types of issues Kinship checks for can help you make better decisions about what to fix and why.- Corrupt or unstable families pose a real risk to project stability.
 These are the ones that might crash Revit or fail to load properly.

-Geometry and view issues can result in invisible content, bloated file sizes, or confusing user experience — especially if someone loads a family and nothing appears in 3D.
+- Geometry and view issues can result in invisible content, bloated file sizes, or confusing user experience — especially if someone loads a family and nothing appears in 3D.

-Hosting problems often show up later, when families don’t place correctly or shift unexpectedly in models.
+- Hosting problems often show up later, when families don’t place correctly or shift unexpectedly in models.

-Lookup tables and type catalogs are crucial for properly defining types and controlling how families behave when loaded into a project.
+- Lookup tables and type catalogs are crucial for properly defining types and controlling how families behave when loaded into a project.

-Naming and parameter hygiene might not crash your model, but they can seriously affect your ability to search, tag, and schedule content — and they’re easy to overlook without tools like this.
+- Naming and parameter hygiene might not crash your model, but they can seriously affect your ability to search, tag, and schedule content — and they’re easy to overlook without tools like this.

 How to prioritize what to fix

 Not every issue is equally urgent.
-Here are a few simple ways to decide where to start:
+Here are a few simple ways to decide where to start:-

 Fix the big problems first

-Corrupt families or ones that crash Revit should always be a priority.
+Corrupt families or ones that crash Revit should always be a priority. -

 Focus on families that get used a lot

-Even small issues become big headaches if they’re on content that shows up in dozens of projects.
+Even small issues become big headaches if they’re on content that shows up in dozens of projects. -

 Tackle low-hanging fruit